Food Hygiene Rating Scheme

-Restaurants, takeaways, cafes, sandwich shops, pubs, hotels, home caterers, supermarkets and other retail food outlets are included in the scheme.
-Any other business where consumers can eat or buy food or where public access is limited but where food is prepared, cooked, or handled and served to consumers, such as schools, nurseries and residential care homes will also be given a rating.
+We also rate any business where you can eat or buy food or where food is prepared, cooked, or handled and served, such as schools, nurseries and residential care homes.

 Businesses are rated with an overall score of 0 to 5.
 The top rating is 5 which means the hygiene standards are very good.
 The bottom rating is 0 which indicates urgent improvement is needed.